rahil627/willowolf/docs/fga/home.md

 permalink: /fighting/
 ---
 # the way of fighting games: an anarchy that shares interests in fighting games: a willowolf
-is a digital anarchist diy community interested in the research and development of fighting games
+is a digital anarchist diy community interested in the research and development of the art of fighting games

 come 'n hang out at [the discord!](https://discord.gg/FtAQws9)